 The current focus of our workshops is the SRS Arduino Boe-Bot Kit and the Activitybot Kit which you can buy at any meeting.
-Bring them back to future meetings for help, to share what you've done, get questions answered, and to work on it.
-This kit was designed specifically for the SRS by Parallax President Ken Gracey and SRS member and published author Carol Hazlett.
-It comes with extensive, excellently written documentation and a great selection of sensors that are well suited for building robots for whatever, but especially to compete in our Robothon events.
+Bring them back to future meetings for help, to share what you've done, to get questions answered, to work on them, and to do contests.
+These kits were designed specifically for the SRS by Parallax President Ken Gracey and SRS member and published author Carol Hazlett.
+They come with extensive, excellently written documentation and a special selection of sensors well suited for building robots to compete in our Robothon and other events.
 Additional sensors and sensor kits can be purchased from Parallax or other places on the web.
 Be aware that this kit was built especially for the Society and is not available as sold from Parallax except at our meetings.

 What to Bring: The minimum recommended toolset you need to bring to a workshop is, of course, your robot, and a suitable laptop (Windows, MAC, or Linux) computer or a Chromebook (if you want to use the online programming environment).
 If you want to experiment with the protoboard area and build the circuits specified in the lessons, bring some basic electrical tools too.
 Look here for toolset suggestions but feel free to bring anything you believe would be helpful.

 SRS Workshop Robot Resources: